till213/ModernCPP/src/language/2.9-auto-impl/README.md

-# Delete and create auto implementations
+# Delete and restore automatic implementations

 ## About
 With the new keywords _delete_ and _default_ the (non-)creation of automatic implementations for